bjoernknafla/poc/README.txt

-The code can be found and downloaded at: http://github.com/bknafla/poc Please file issues with the code at: http://github.com/bknafla/poc/issues Follow updates on Twitter at: http://twitter.com/bknafla
+The code can be found and downloaded at: http://github.com/bjoernknafla/poc Please file issues with the code at: http://github.com/bjoernknafla/poc/issues

 All trademarks belong to their trademark holders.